mitmedialab/prg-raise-playground/extensions/documentation/src/customArguments/README.md

 ## Adding Custom Arguments

-The Extension Framework allows us to do a lot of cool stuff that would be tricky to do if we were using the [default Scratch Extension workflow]().
+The Extension Framework allows us to do a lot of cool stuff that would be tricky or impossible to do if we were using the [default Scratch Extension workflow]().

 One of the coolest is the ability to define custom arguments, which means both:
 - Introducing an arbitrary new type of argument